mullenlucas/mullenlucas/README.md

 ### I'm a Full-Stack Developer in progress :soon:
 - 👨‍💻 Currently a student at Microvese :purple_heart:
-- 📚 Learning in detail everything on HTML/CSS, Javascript, Bootstrap, Webpack and much more
+- 📚 Learning in detail everything on HTML/CSS, Javascript, Bootstrap, Webpack, and much more
 - 💪🏼 Permanently learning new technologies
 - Specialized in developing React applications